sovopr/sovogpt/README.md

 - **SovoGPT-Safe:** Aligned version to refuse harmful queries.

 ## 🤝 Contributing
 Contributions are welcome!
-Please open an issue if you encounter bugs or have datasets to share.
+Please open an issue if you encounter bugs or have datasets to share!